ArnaoutLab/sentropy/README.md

 ## Ordinariness

 Suppose you have two datasets of animals.
 The first dataset consists of fish (a vertebrate) and ladybugs (an invertebrate).
 The second dataset consists of bees, butterflies, and lobsters—all invertebrates.
-The two datasets are disjoint—there are no fish or ladybugs in the second dataset—but  genetically speaking, there are similarities.
-Suppose you want some measure of how similar each element of the first dataset is, to the second dataset: how much would each element "belong" in the second dataset.
-This is measured by *ordinariness*: ladybugs would be more "ordinary" in the second dataset, since it is an invertebrate.
+The two datasets are disjoint—there are no fish or ladybugs in the second dataset—but  genetically speaking, there are similarities between the elements of the two datasets.
+Suppose you want some measure of how similar each element of the first dataset is, to the second dataset, i.e. how much each element would "belong" in the second dataset.
+This is measured by *ordinariness*: ladybugs would be more "ordinary" in the second dataset, since it ladybugs are invertebrates.
 Strictly speaking this can be calculated without `sentropy`, but `sentropy` provides speedups (see documentation).

 ```
 import numpy as np